api3dao/oev-docs/docs/oev/index.md

 ---
 title: OEV capture with dAPIs
-sidebarHeader: OEV
-sidebarSubHeader:
-pageHeader: Explore → dAPIs
+pageHeader: OEV → Overview
-path: /dapis/introduction/OEV.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# OEV capture with dAPIs

 Oracle extractable value (OEV) refers to oracles making use of their position to capture value that would otherwise have gone to third parties.